 - you receive a court summons

-We can also offer advice on eligibility for Council Tax Benefit.
+We can also offer advice on eligibility for Council Tax Reduction.

 Do not ignore any council tax bills received.
-Contact a Student Advisor
+Contact the Advice & Guidance Team for clarification.